 Clifford Liles has won, been placed or shortlisted in many poetry competitions.
-His work has been published in magazines and he is currently preparing his debut chapbook featuring a thematic selection from his over sixty sonnets.
+His work has been published in several literary magazines.
+He is currently preparing a debut chapbook featuring a thematic selection from his sonnets.

 Previously, I laid some of the groundwork to discussing the rhyming structures in sonnets.
 To some, that will make this an interesting article.
 To others, they may have some recent paintwork that they’d prefer to watch dry instead.
 This month I’m going to cover some of the details, so stand by for some terminology.
 Some … Continue reading Enclosing Rhymes

 For some, poetry is not part of their lives, perhaps being only a vague memory of reading examples at school.
 For some, it is an essential means of expression: exploring their feelings about a potential partner, the end of a relationship or of wonder at the natural world during their last walk.
 Welcome to readers … Continue reading Neither Rhyme nor Reason

 In these blogs focussing on sonnets, I have been encouraging you to try writing one for yourself.
 If you’ve already done that, what’s next?
 Just how good is that sonnet you’ve laboured over?
 Do not leave it unseen in a pile of papers or unread on your smartphone.
 Release it into the wild wide world … Continue reading The Promise of Magic